cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

         * ``ruffus_uilility.swap_doubly_nested_order()`` makes the syntax / implementation very orthogonal

 ******************************************************************************
 ``@permutations(...),`` ``@combinations(...),`` ``@combinations_with_replacement(...)``
 ******************************************************************************

     * Put all new generators in an ``combinatorics`` submodule namespace to avoid breaking user code.
-(They can import if necessary.)
+(They can imported if necessary.)
     * Only ``formatter([OPTIONAl_REGEX])`` provides the necessary flexibility to construct the output so we won't bother with suffix and regex
     * test code in test/test_combinatorics.py